Leonard v. Pepsico, Inc.: Judgment

 The decision was appealed to the United States Court of Appeals for the Second Circuit, which issued a brief, per curiam opinion concluding, "We affirm for substantially the reasons stated in Judge Wood's opinion."

 Aftermath

 Pepsi never cashed the check, so there was no case for fraud.
 Pepsi continued to air the commercial, but it updated the cost of the Harrier Jet to 700 million Pepsi Points and added a clarifying "Just Kidding" disclaimer.
-The Pentagon stated that the Harrier Jet would not be sold to civilians without "demilitarization", which, in the case of the Harrier, would have included stripping it of its ability to land and take off vertically.
+The Pentagon stated that the Harrier Jet would not be sold to civilians without "demilitarization".

 On November 17, 2022, a docuseries about the case titled Pepsi, Where's My Jet? was released on Netflix.